nicoschuele/railsbricks/README.md

 ## What about Windows?

 **RailsBricks doesn't run out of the box on Windows**.
-Read the [Windows Installation Guide](http://railsbricks.net/windows) to know what to do.
 You will first need to install the [DevKit](http://rubyinstaller.org/downloads/) as well as the [tzinfo-data](https://github.com/tzinfo/tzinfo-data) gem.

 ## Ruby support